basnijholt/nijho.lt/content/post/homelab-explained/index.md

         - url: http://192.168.1.2:8089
 ```

+Note the ports: on its own machine, Traefik talks to a container directly on its internal port (9000 for Mealie), but a route to another machine has to use the port that machine publishes (8089 for ntfy).
 I never edit that file.
 I write labels the same way no matter where a service runs, and when a service moves, its route moves with it.